 Offer accepted

 Once you’ve agreed to sell at the offered price, we’ll commence drawing up the contract of sale.
-It is recommended you involve a conveyancing solicitor in the purchasing process and we will need to know the details of your chosen conveyancing solicitor so they can be added to the contract.
+It is recommended you once again speak with your conveyancing solicitor to review the contract and ensure all other documents required as part of the Seller Disclosure Requirements have been obtained and can be passed on to the buyer.

 The buyer pays an initial deposit into our trust account.
 The trust account is the account we use for holding money that is not ours, i.e. the deposit is being held on behalf of the seller.
 Trust accounts have limited access and are subject to regular independent audits, ensuring this money is kept secure.